Best Call Center Workforce Management Software of 2026

 Buyers Guide

-Last Updated: March 16, 2023So, you already have skills-based routing, advanced IVR menus and agent desktops in place at your contact center—what next?
+Last Updated on January 27, 2025So, you already have skills-based routing, advanced IVR menus and agent desktops in place at your contact center—what next?

 While contact center systems enable inbound, outbound and multichannel interactions, efficiently scheduling agents to handle each channel can be a daunting challenge.
 Moreover, most contact center supervisors will want additional control over agent performance and the quality of customer interactions.